 Almost surprisingly, prestitial ads (before you access the website or content on the website) are fine to use, presumably as they do not cover any content, and therefore, disrupt.
 This is the case at least for the time being for desktop.
 Expect to see more of this sort of advertising within the coming months, and certainly consider it for your desktop site.
 This sort of ad, however, will be blocked by ad blockers outside of Google Chrome.

 Sites that have been traditionally focused, adopting direct and now "intrusive" ads methods, have rarely focused on creating a user-friendly experience.
 Our friends at Texere Publishing are a great example of a publisher doing things right across its titles, with great design and effective content presentations with minimal display advertising.
 Look within your analytics for high bounce rates, conversion rates and time on page data to understand if visitors enjoy being on your site or not - it may be time for a redesign.

 As digital ads models will soon change, the publisher's digital business model will also need to.
 Therefore, other methods of monetising content and websites will emerge and take centre stage.
 If you are not doing so already, consider locking down your content in return for subscriptions, memberships and freewalls, if it suits your business and the way in which your website drives visitor acquisition.

 how Will your website be affected?

 In light of Google Chrome's new update, if you haven't already, you need to review your media plan - specifically what digital placements you have booked.
 Similarly, teams within publications should discuss alternative revenue models to remain competitive.
-But in the science sectors, there will always be a demand for advertising.
+But in the science sectors, despite key challenges, there will always be a demand for advertising.